pnp/PnP/Samples/OutlookNotificationsAPI.WebAPI/README.md

 You can use Visual Studio 2015 to attach a debugger to an Azure web app (see <https://azure.microsoft.com/sv-se/documentation/articles/web-sites-dotnet-troubleshoot-visual-studio/#remotedebug>)

-**Be aware: If you are using remote debugging; delays may cause you to break the 5 second response time when validation notification URLs.**
+**Be aware: if you are using remote debugging, delays may cause you to break the 5 second response time when validating notification URLs.**

 Navigate to your hosted sample and click on the "Register Subscription" button to start getting notifications.